 Encouraging Nesting – Even the most hardened landscaper softens at the sound of peeps coming from a bird’s nest.
 We might be tempted to offer birds a palatial, intricately painted home to lay their eggs, but these are precisely the attention-grabbers a protective mother bird is likely to avoid.
 Instead, offer nesting platforms, or plant shrubbery and deciduous trees with dense branch systems.

-Provide Safety - For those of you who enjoy a stylish birdhouse, make sure to mount on a metal poles with smooth surface.
+Provide Safety – For those of you who enjoy a stylish birdhouse, make sure to mount on a metal poles with smooth surface.
 These are tricky for egg thieves to climb.
-Use poles at least 10’ off the ground to mount bird shelters fo keep our flying friends safe from predators.
+Use poles at least 10’ off the ground to mount bird shelters.
+Otherwise, that innocent birdhouse in a tree will instead look a little more like a takeout box to a predator.

 Offer Shelter – We’re not the only ones who need a break from our classic Midwestern winters!
 Bird boxes should have large entry holes, which are safer for birds, with an interior roosting platform much higher up in the structure than the entry hole.
 This keeps warm air inside and prevents birds from sleeping in the way of the cold air.